pewresearch/django_commander/README.md

 - `iterate`: A function that iterates over a list of some sort and yields values.
 - `download`: Arguments correspond to the values yielded by `iterate`; this function should fetch some data and return it.
-Can be wrapped with the `@cache_results` decorator, which can save the returned result locally or in Amazon S3.
+It can be wrapped with the `@cache_results` decorator, which can save the returned result locally or in Amazon S3.
   When this is enabled, you can pass the option `--refresh_cache` to the command (this option exists on all commands by default) and it will refresh, otherwise the cached version will be used.
 This can be useful if you're downloading large files.
 - `parse_and_save`: A function whose arguments should correspond first to the values(s) yielded by `iterate` and then to the value(s) returned by `download`.
 No return value is expected.
 - `cleanup`: A function to run after everything else has finished

 ```python